 Cleveland is a somewhat small city located in the state of Texas.
 With a population of 9,757 people and 12 associated neighborhoods, Cleveland is the 302nd largest community in Texas.

-Cleveland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cleveland doesn't have a public transportation system that people use for their commute.

 The citizens of Cleveland have a very low rate of college education: just 9.74% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.